 The Cratejoy Marketplace resizes photos for Marketplace listings at 600×400 pixels and hosts images at 300ppi (pixels per inch).
 This means that if your picture has a lower resolution – in other words, that the image size or PPI is under that – it will look stretched-out or blurry on your listing.
-If the image resolution is higher, the photo will look ultra-clear.
+If the image resolution is higher – like the 1200×800 we recommend for Marketplace images – the photo will look ultra-clear.

 You’ve likely heard that natural lighting is best for taking photos that look, well, natural – authentic, professional, and neutral in tone.
-Using artificial lighting like lamps or overheads, on the other hand, can cast a yellowish or bluish sheen over everything.
+Using artificial lighting like lamps or overheads, on the other hand, can cast a yellowish or bland fluorescent sheen over everything.

-Whether you’re using a DSLR, a point-and-shoot camera, or a smartphone, practice taking photos at various times of day.
+Whether you’re using a DSLR or a smartphone, practice taking photos at various times of day.
 While sunlight is always preferable to lamplight, you’ll ideally want to find a time when the sun isn’t too high in the sky, as shadows will obscure your subject.
 The best lighting environment you could find would be a partially overcast sky.